cosmospkg/cosmos-docs/docs/08-CLI.md

 - Every command does one thing well
 - No auto-updates or background syncs
-- No TLS, no dynamic linking
+- No dynamic linking, no TLS required by default
 - Install flows are deterministic and offline-capable

 ---

-## 🧭 Command Overview
+## � Command Overview

 ### `cosmos install <star> [--offline] [--root <path>]`
 Installs a Star and its dependencies.